luclib/CppBeginBeyond/CppMasterCheatsheet.md

 Namespaces are used to reduce the possibility of naming conflicts.

 For example, `std` is the name for the C++ 'standard' namespace.
-Third party namespaces will have their own names.
+Third-party namespaces will have their own names.

 To use the methods of an entire namespace:
 ```cpp
 using namespace std;
 ```